Y-Hiriejhha-Dharini/support_ticket_managing_system/README.md

   9. Start the frontend:
       npm run dev

-10.Run the following command inside the backend folder: php artisan migrate --seed
+  10. Run the following command inside the backend folder: php artisan migrate --seed

   11. You can view project screenshots in the support_service_ss folder.